eoinkelly/ember-runloop-handbook/README.md

 We already know that the first code to get run in reponse to an event is the listener function that Ember registered with the browser.
 What happens after that?
-Lets consider an imaginary example of how a simpler, _no Runloop_ Ember might respond:
+Lets consider an imaginary example of how a simpler, _no runloop_ Ember might respond:

     TODO: